-The Client Directed Home Care Program was introduced in January 2023 and provides funding for Alberta seniors to receive consist and affordable care
+The Client Directed Home Care Program was introduced in January 2023 and provides funding for Alberta seniors to receive home care services that are consistent and affordable.

 Ohana Care is a approved agency for the Client Directed Home Care Invoicing Program for both Calgary and Edmonton, Alberta areas.

-What are the Client Directed Home Care Benefits?
+What are the Benefits of the Client Directed Home Care Program?

-If you previously were using Self Managed Care, you were required to hire private caregivers and manage all the administration that involves.
-By choosing Ohana Care, we take care of finding you the right caregiving team with oversight from our Registered Nurse.
+If you previously were using the self-managed care program, you were required to hire private caregivers and manage all the administration involved.
+By choosing Ohana Care, we take care of finding you the right caregiving team with oversight from our Registered Nurses.

-You’re free to choose any approved Alberta Blue Cross provider, this mean no longer being required to choose a provider based on the area you live in.
+You’re free to choose your preferred home care provider as long as they are approved by Alberta Blue Cross.
+This means you’re no longer required to choose a provider based on the area you live in.

 |Self Managed Care||Client Directed Home Care Program|